Best Bodybuilding Supplements - The Top 10

 Article by James Collier BSc (Hons) - Moderator and Contributor to Muscletalk as an Expert in Nutrition.

 With the vast array of nutritional supplements and erogenic aids on the market it is no wonder that even many experienced bodybuilders and athletes are baffled as to which are effective.
-After many questions on MuscleTalk, I decided to write an article listing the top 10 best value-for-money supplements available to bodybuilders and a brief description of there use.
+After many questions on MuscleTalk, I decided to write an article listing the top 10 best value-for-money supplements available to bodybuilders and a brief description of their use.

 This article is based solely on my professional opinion and experience, but I have taken into account experimental, epidemiological and anecdotal evidence.
 The list is in no particular order (except for the first two, which, I feel, are the most useful), and, indeed, not all listed are appropriate for every bodybuilder, but all listed have their uses for some individuals.
 Most of the others not listed here, I feel, are a waste of money (though I keep a slightly open mind, as there are new developments).
 You do not need supplements to build a great physique, but they are an extremely useful and effective way of improving your gains.